 issue caused problems when I added

-to allow synchronous calls
+to allow synchronous calls from a

-to the browser, and that required APIs
+to the browser, and that required APIs that

-14 embeds a Youtube video, and YouTube doesn’t send those headers.
+wouldn’t work, because Chapter 14 embeds a Youtube video, and as I’m

-In the end, I worked around the issue by not embedding the browser
+around the issue by not embedding the browser widget and asking the

-a new browser window.
+reader to open a new browser window.

 This chapter introduced how the browser handles embedded content use cases like images and iframes.
 Reiterating the main points: